Packing and organizing for a cruise is different from a land-based vacation. so, we've compiled a list of our favorite things to pack for the ship.

 Packing Cubes

-If you haven't jumped on the packing cube bandwagon yet, your cruise is a great trip to start with.
-Packing cubes keep all of your clothes and items organized and also make unpacking a breeze, you simply move the packing cube from suitcase to drawer.
-You can get sets in a different color for each family member, use them to organize clothes for your carry-on, and then fill them up with laundry during your trip.
-These packing cubes on Amazon are my favorite and have held up to many uses so far.
-They also come in multiple colors to help separate everyones stuff!
+If you haven't jumped on the packing cube bandwagon yet, your cruise is a great place to start.
+Packing cubes keep all of your clothes and items organized and also make unpacking a breeze; you simply move the packing cube from suitcase to drawer.
+You can get sets in different colors for each family member, use them to organize clothes for your carry-on, and then fill them with laundry during your trip.

 Luggage Tag Holders

-Before getting on the ship, you will drop your checked luggage off.
+Before boarding the ship, you will drop off your checked luggage.
 The cruise lines use luggage tags just like airlines to sort your luggage and deliver it to your stateroom.
 Most cruise lines require you to print out these luggage tags yourself.
 To ensure these don't get lost or damaged, we use luggage tag holders.

 Clear Organizers